 Draw level and plumb layout lines on the wall to guide your installation.

 Mock up and measure a row of tile to determine the layout.
-If you'll be using spacers to create grout lines, add them between the tiles before you measure.
-Use the measurement to determine whether you should shift the layout to get a wider tile in the corner, and to determine the layout for the end walls of a tub or shower.
+If you’ll be using spacers to create grout lines, add them between the tiles before you measure.
+Use the measurement as your tile layout calculator and use it to determine whether you should shift the layout to get a wider tile in the corner, and to determine the tile layout for the end walls of a tub or shower.

 Don’t leave a skinny strip of tile in the corners.